 - In a medium bowl, whisk together the flour, baking soda, and salt.
 Set aside.

-- In a large bowl, cream together the butter and brown sugar until fluffy using a handheld mixer.
+- In a large bowl, cream together the butter and brown sugar until light and fluffy using a handheld electric mixer.

 - Add the eggs, one at a time, followed by the vanilla.

-- Slowly add the flour mixture into the butter mixture and stir until just combined.
+- Slowly add the flour mixture into the butter mixture and mix until just combined.

-- Fold in the chocolate chips until evenly combined.
+- Fold in the semisweet chocolate chips until evenly combined.

 - Drop dough by large spoonfuls onto the prepared baking sheet, leaving space between each cookie.